 Introduction to aviator-style sunglasses

-The aviator sunglasses have a very specific design: a thin metal frame with the instantly recognizable double-tiled and tear-shaped glass, hiding a large part of the face.
+The aviator sunglasses have a very specific design.
+They’re most recognisable for a thin metal frame with the double-tiled and tear-shaped glass.
+That way they are hiding a large part of the face.

 Aviator sunglasses are often seen on famous people who are trying to hide from paparazzi.
-For decades these sunglasses have been a durable accessory, which is now even considered a classic.
+For decades these sunglasses have been a durable accessory.
+Now even considered a classic.
 Interestingly enough, the origins of these sunglasses are found in the field of flying.